 Again, thankfully I do have some other sources of income, but it's not always consistent at this point.
 The medical income is a nice buffer in case things don’t go so well with the businesses or my investments.
 That extra income is usually thrown into more investments, but it also allows me to take care of my family members that much easier.
 Oh, and I do enjoy traveling quite a bit and my day job makes it easier on the finances to do so.

 What Could Drive Me to Quit

-I know I painted quite a rosy picture of my current day job, but in all honesty, it’s not always smooth.
-But I’m definitely a glass-half-full type of guy.
-I recognize no situation is perfect, but I’m very fortunate to have what I have.
-That isn’t to say things couldn’t change as I’ve seen it has for some of my friends.
-In fact, there are things which could drive me to quit prematurely.
+I know I painted quite a rosy picture of my current day job, but in all honesty, it's not always smooth.
+But I'm definitely a glass-half-full type of guy.
+I recognize no situation is perfect, but I'm very fortunate to have what I have.
+That isn't to say things couldn't change as I've seen it has for some of my friends.
+In fact, there are things that could drive me to quit prematurely.
 Some of those things are:

 Loss of Flexibility

 Well, the major thing that could make me quit is if I lost flexibility.
 If I didn't have the time in my week to pursue some of my other ventures or if I was forced to work 60-70 hours a week, then the decision to stay in medicine would be quite a bit more difficult.